-When determining the priorities in the plan and the scope of work for each insurer the factors the Authority considers include: the time elapsed since the last prudential visit and/or the application of the Composite Risk Assessment process; the current risk assessment of the insurer; and cost benefit trade-offs.
+When determining the priorities in the plan and the scope of work for each insurer the factors the Authority considers include: the time elapsed since the last prudential visit and/or the application of the Composite Risk Assessment process; the current risk assessment of the insurer; and cost-benefit trade-offs.

-On an ongoing basis the supervisory plan may need to be revised and decisions made about the most effective way to respond to changing or emerging risks
+On an ongoing basis the supervisory plan may need to be revised and decisions made about the most effective way to respond to changing or emerging risks.

 Insurers are assigned to groups based on their size, nature and complexity.
-The Class system used to categorise Bermuda insurance and reinsurance companies is a prime facie indicator of risk impact, but this too varies with developments in the industry and the sector.
+The Class system used to categorise Bermuda insurance and reinsurance companies is a prima facie indicator of risk impact, but this too varies with developments in the industry and the sector.
 The Risk Impact Group is one element used in determining the level and frequency of supervision required.

-Every insurance and reinsurance company must continue to demonstrate that it satisfies the threshold conditions of its license.
+Every insurance and reinsurance company must continue to demonstrate that it satisfies the threshold conditions of its licence.
 To measure this, the Authority performs a base level of primarily off-site monitoring of all insurers known as fundamental monitoring.
 This includes an annual review of the company’s annual statutory returns, as well as the Authority’s ongoing assessment of other information received, such as published financial statements, corporate press releases, etc.